 Note:

-- Center bore is the diameter of the hole in the center of the wheel that fits over the hub of the car.
+- The Center bore is the diameter of the hole in the center of the wheel that fits over the hub of the car.

 - Lug nut torque is the amount of force required to tighten the lug nuts to the proper specification.